Skip to content

 One of the key differentiators between successful automation and easily-detected bots is how realistic the interactions are.
 Pydoll provides sophisticated tools to make your automation virtually indistinguishable from human behavior.

-• Hover behavior: Realistic delays and movement when hovering
+• Hover behavior: Realistic delays and movement when hovering over elements

 Why Human-Like Interactions Matter